 Accommodating Resistance with Tubes & Bands (Part 1)

-Today, there are more training tools available for personal trainers than ever.
-How do you decide what equipment is best to use?
-Well, that really depends on the situation.
+Today, more training tools are available to personal trainers than ever before.
+How do you decide what equipment is best?
+It depends on the situation.

-Let’s take resistance training, for example.
-As far as I’m concerned, free weights reign supreme!
-Every time I’m asked what I think of this machine or that machine, my response is always the same: Get yourself a simple barbell and dumbbell set with an adjustable bench and forget the rest.
-Period.
+Take resistance training, for example.
+As far as I’m concerned, free weights reign supreme.
+Whenever I’m asked about a particular machine, my response is always the same: Get yourself a simple barbell and dumbbell set with an adjustable bench and forget the rest.

 Fig. 1 – Bell-shaped ascending-descending resistance curve displayed with free weights.